-Reference Number Finding 2020-001 Criteria or Specific Requirement - The University is responsible for designing and establishing internal controls to ensure financial statements are fairly presented in accordance with accounting principles generally accepted in the United States.
+Reference Number Finding 2021-001 Criteria or Specific Requirement - The University is responsible for designing and establishing internal controls to ensure financial statements are fairly presented in accordance with accounting principles generally accepted in the United States of America.
 This includes segregating duties among employees.
-Condition - Multiple employees in the payroll cycle have the ability to add employees, adjust employee information, and process payroll.
+Condition - Multiple employees in the payroll transactions cycle have the ability to add employees, adjust employee information, and process payroll.
 Effect - Employees have incompatible duties and there are not enough detective controls that are functioning properly to mitigate risk of error or fraud in the financial statements related to these incompatible duties.
 Cause - The University has had significant turnover in the finance department.
 Recommendation - The University should review job duties for the employees with incompatible duties and consider reassigning duties or strengthening detective controls.
-Views of Responsible Officials and Planned Corrective Actions - Management will review job duties and either reassign duties or add and/or strengthen detective controls.
+Views of Responsible Officials and Planned Corrective Actions - Management is in the process of hiring a new employee and will reassign certain duties to separate the incompatible duties.